 Neon light.
 Berlin-Mitte, Germany.
 See below for the meaning of the Chinese characters. © Matt Lemon Photography.
 All Rights Reserved.

-Female Voices about the #UmbrellaMovement
+Female Voices of the #UmbrellaMovement

 (1) Movement vs Revolution